zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 ## CIE L\*a\*b

-I have an interesting tool written in C and I plan to make it available to `$5` patrons if there will be an interest.
+I have an interesting tool written in C. I can disclose it to interested people (it's not mine, but I can share with a few people).
 The tool converts 24 bit RGB input color into xterm-256 color [palette](https://jonasjacek.github.io/colors/) using `CIE L*a*b` color space.
 The point is that `CIE L*a*b` tries to follow **human perception of how much two colors differ**.
 That is why it gave so good results for the `X-Paragon` theme.
 When converting color themes from www.syntaxenvy.com such